 Chairman Hatch never responded to this June 18, 1996 letter (Exhibit "G-1").
-Rather, on June 25, 1996 at 9:45 a.m., a Committee staffer telephoned us to advise that the Committee's confirmation hearing on Justice Kahn's nomination - whose date we had repeatedly sought to obtain from the Committee, without success -- would take place at 2:00 p.m. that afternoon.
+Rather, on June 25, 1996 at 9:45 a.m., a Committee staffer telephoned us to advise that the Committee's confirmation hearing on Justice Kahn's nomination-whose date we had repeatedly sought to obtain from the Committee, without success-would take place at 2:00 p.m. that afternoon.

-Such last-minute notice gave us just over four hours to get from Westchester, New York to Washington, D.C. - a logistical impossibility by surface transportation.
-At a cost of several hundred dollars, we arranged with a car service to speed me to the airport for a noon flight.
+Such last-minute notice gave us just over four hours to get from Westchester, New York to Washington, D.C.-a logistical impossibility by surface transportation.

+Throwing expense to the winds, we arranged with a car service to speed me to the airport for a noon flight.
 At the same time, we sought to clarify from the Committee whether, in making this expensive trip down to Washington, I would be permitted to testify.
-No clarification was forthcoming (Exhibit "G-2").
+No clarification was forthcoming (Exhibit "G-2")

-The June 25, 1996 Committee "hearing" on Justice Kahn's confirmation - which was held simultaneously with the "hearing" for four other District Court nominees, and immediately following the confirmation "hearing" for a nominee to the Circuit Court of Appeals - fits the description of the Committee staffer quoted in the 1986 Common Cause study, Assembly Line Approval (at p.
-10), who termed confirmation "hearings" "as pro forma as pro forma can be".

-Apart from Senator Jon Kyl, who was chairing the "hearing" in Chairman Hatch's absence, only one other Committee member, Senator Paul Simon, was present for the boiler-plate questioning of the five District Court nominees, who were called up, en masse, to respond, in "assembly-line" fashion, to generic, boiler-plate questions, once questioning of the nominee for the Circuit Court of Appeals had been completed.
+The June 25, 1996 Committee "hearing" on Justice Kahn's confirmation-which was held simultaneously with the "hearing" for four other District Court nominees, and immediately following the confirmation "hearing" for a nominee to the Circuit Court of Appeals-fits the description of the Committee staffer quoted in the 1986 Common Cause study, "Assembly Line Approval", who termed confirmation "hearings" "as pro forma as pro forma can be.
+Apart from Senator Jon Kyl, who was chairing the "hearing" in Chairman Hatch's absence, Only one other Committee member, Senator Paul Simon, was present for the boiler-plate questioning of the five District Court nominees, who were called up en masse to respond, seriatim, in "assembly-line" fashion, once the questioning of the nominee for the circuit Court of Appeals had been completed.
 Chairman Kyl then commended all the nominees as "exceptionally well qualified" and prepared to conclude the "hearing".
-This, without inquiring whether anyone in the audience had come to testify6 and without identifying whether the Committee had received opposition to any of the nominees and its disposition thereof.
+This, without inquiring whether anyone in the audience had come to testify and without identifying whether the Committee had received opposition to any of the nominees and its disposition thereof.